Maltese Premier Promises Resignation Amid Firestorm Over Journalist's Killing

 "Feelings of genuine sadness and anger for this murder are justified," he said.
 "In the same way, violence and disorder, in the pretext of protest, are not justified in a democracy."

 The announcement caps weeks of escalating criticism of Muscat and his government over their response to the 2017 car bomb killing of reporter Daphne Caruana Galizia.
-The investigative journalist had been known widely in Malta for her dogged pursuit of government corruption — quite a bit of which she unearthed by carefully perusing the massive Panama Papers leak, which has revealed a slew of inappropriate financial moves by politicians across the world.
+The investigative journalist had been known widely in Malta for her dogged pursuit of government corruption — quite a bit of which she unearthed by carefully perusing the massive Panama Papers leak, which has revealed a slew of inappropriate financial moves by politicians around the world.

-The same day that she wrote the final post on her blog, a scathing article that lambasted "that crook" Keith Schembri, Muscat's then-chief of staff.
+That same day she wrote the final post on her blog, a scathing article that lambasted "that crook" Keith Schembri, Muscat's then-chief of staff.
 "There are crooks everywhere you look now.
-The situation is desperate," she wrote Oct.
+The situation is desperate," she wrote on Oct.
 16, 2017 — just hours before an explosive device erupted beneath her seat in the car.

 Europe